 Welcome to Vintage Billiards web-site, dedicated to the life of Joe Davis and my Private collection of Joe Davis cues and all other types of Snooker/Billiards memorabilia.

-What you see at the moment is just the beginning of me showing the collection which has taken over fifteen years to put together.
+What you see at the moment is just the beginning of me showing the collection which has taken over 20 PLUS YEARS (1994) to put together.

 My chief passion is Joe Davis cues, though I also collect signed items and books and magazines associated with the legendary Joe Davis.